-7.3 The Councilors shall hold office for one year, but those retiring shall be eligible for re-election.

-7.4 Councilors shall be elected at each Annual General Meeting from full financial members who are in attendance at the Annual General Meeting, unless permission for re-election to Council has been received in writing by the Secretary at or before the meeting.
+- 7.3 The Councilors shall hold office for two years, one half retiring annually in rotation.
+Those retiring shall be eligible for re-election. - 7.4 Councilors shall be elected at each Annual General Meeting from full financial members who are in attendance at the Annual General Meeting, unless permission for re-election to Council has been received in writing by the Secretary at or before the meeting.

-7.5 Should any vacancy occur in the office of Councilors between Annual General Meetings, such vacancy shall be filled by the Council and the substituted Councilor shall hold office for the unexpired period of their predecessor's term of office.

-7.6 If the Secretary/Treasurer is not a member of the Association, then they shall be 'ex officio' members of the Association.
-The Secretary/Treasurer shall be entitled to such remuneration as the members of the Association shall determine at each Annual General Meeting.

-7.7 The management of the Association is vested in the Council.
+- 7.5 Should any vacancy occur in the office of Councilors between Annual General Meetings, such vacancy shall be filled by the Council and the substituted Councilor shall hold office for the unexpired period of their predecessor's term of office. - 7.6 If the Secretary/Treasurer is not a member of the Association, then they shall be 'ex officio' members of the Association.
+The Secretary/Treasurer shall be entitled to such remuneration as the members of the Association shall determine at each Annual General Meeting. - 7.7 The management of the Association is vested in the Council.